qouteall/imm_ptl_wiki_copy/Dimension-Stack.md

 #### Loop

-If enabled, the bottom dimension will connect to the top dimension, creating the vertical world wrapping.
+If enabled, the bottom dimension will connect to the top dimension, creating a vertical world wrapping.